Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Fish tracking

 Classical algorithms have been widely used to address the challenges of fish tracking in complex underwater environments, such as rapid posture changes, occlusion, overlap, and poor image quality.
 The Tracking-Learning-Detection (TLD) algorithm, which updates salient features and target model parameters through online learning, has shown promise in providing stable tracking \cite{kalal2011tracking}.
 However, its median-flow tracker may fail when fish change their swimming posture rapidly.
-An adaptive scale mean-shift (ASMS) algorithm, utilizing fish shape and colour features, has replaced the median-flow tracker and handled posture changes, uneven illumination, and complex backgrounds \cite{wang2019fish}.
+However, an adaptive scale mean-shift (ASMS) algorithm, utilizing fish shape and colour features, can handle posture changes, uneven illumination, and complex backgrounds \cite{wang2019fish}.

 Preserving individual fish identities during occlusion and overlap remains a significant challenge.
 Techniques that extract head shape or body geometry features have been explored \cite{terayama2015appearance, terayama2016multiple}, but their effectiveness may be limited by the rapid movement and intense geometry of fish bodies \cite{soltanzadeh2020prototype}.
-Adaptive threshold algorithms, which estimate thresholds for each pixel based on its adjacent region, have shown promise in segmenting individual fish in binarized images \cite{qian2016effective}.
+Adaptive thresholding algorithms, which estimate each pixel's threshold based on its adjacent region, have shown promise in segmenting individual fish in binarized images \cite{qian2016effective}.
 The global nearest neighbour algorithm with fish posture as a tracking constraint has been used to track small numbers of zebrafish \cite{xia2016posture}, but it lacks individual recognition ability, leading to track exchanges during overlap or occlusion.
 The Toxld algorithm addresses this issue using intensity histograms and Hu-moments to link trajectory fragments and preserve individual fish identities \cite{rodriguez2017toxid}.
-However, the error increases with the number of fish.
+However, with this method, the error increases with the number of fish.